dharmeshlakum/wattpad-clone/Readme.md

 - **Likes/Dislikes**: Users can like or dislike stories based on their preferences.
 - **Comments**: Users can leave comments on stories to interact with writers and other readers.
 - **User Profiles**: Each user has a personalized profile displaying their stories.
-- **Responsive UI**: The application is responsive and works well on desktop and mobile devices.

 ---